mina-droid/HTML-CSS-Leon-Template/README.md

 # HTML-CSS-Training-Template-1
-A Responsive website Template made with HTML &amp; CSS ONLY
+A Responsive website Template made with HTML &amp; CSS ONLY based on the leon template